EthanNguyenPM/my-obsidian-vault/03 - Resources/CSS/CSS Position Ultimate Guide.md

 ![[Pasted image 20241023135647.png]]

 From the above example you can see that the one element works just like `static` when there is no extra properties defined.
 Once you add a property like `left`, or `top`, though, you can see that the element offsets itself relative to its normal position by these `top`, `left`, `right`, and `bottom` properties.
 You will notice, however, that the other elements do not move to account for the offset position of the `relative` positioned element.
-This is because all the other elements assume that the `relative` positioned element has no offsets and they determine their position based on where the `relative` positioned element would have been if it was `static`.
+This is because all the other elements assume that the `relative` positioned element has no offsets, and they determine their position based on where the `relative` positioned element would have been if it was `static`.

-Now on its own `relative` position is not that useful as you do not usually want to offset an element without also moving all the elements around it.
+Now on its own `relative` position is not that useful as you do not usually want to offset an element without also moving all the surrounding elements.
 The main use cases for position `relative` are to either set the `z-index` of the element, or to be used as a container for `absolute` positioned elements which we will talk about next.

 ## Absolute Position